carlosdgerez/carlosdgerez.github.io/_posts/2025-05-14-Orchestration.markdown

 ---
 You’ll find in this area projects related to Infrastructure as Code.
 Vagrant files, Puppet, Ansible, and Kubernetes deployments.

 I developed a personal project dedicated to test a network environment developed with Vagrant files and using puppet for deployment of a database for a Q2A app with a load balancer and 2 servers.
-[Look here for the code] [vagrant-project] and [learn here] [readme-vagrant] how to implement yourself this lab in your machine.
+__[Look here for the code] [vagrant-project] or [learn here] [readme-vagrant] how to implement yourself this lab in your machine.__

 [vagrant-project]: https://github.com/carlosdgerez/mynetworklab1
 [readme-vagrant]: https://github.com/carlosdgerez/mynetworklab1/blob/master/README.md